 You can’t really get a feel for Bryce Amphitheatre if you stay on the rim, so we decided that one or two of the loop trails below the rim were necessary.
 We parked up near Sunset Point and headed off down the Navajo Loop Trail.
 This started with a very steep drop down multiple switchbacks into a very narrow slot called Wall Street.
 There weren’t any big financiers in pin-striped suits and white shirts down there, but there was a tremendous pinky glow to the rocks caused by the angle of the morning sun.
 It’s difficult to describe but it was really pretty.

-By now it was well into lunchtime, and we still had to go back round the Rim Trail for half a mile to get back to the car.
+By now it was well into lunchtime, and we still had to go back around the Rim Trail for half a mile to get back to the car.
 Once we got there, we dragged our hearty lunch rations from the back and had an ad-hoc picnic on a bench back on the rim.
-Nice view !
+Nice view!

 After the two walks into the amphitheatre the attractions further south in the park proved to be a bit disappointing.
 You can see a very long way from Yovimpa Point, all the way across to Navajo Mountain, which is over 100 miles, apparently.
 I think it was visible when we were there, you really could see a long way.
 Natural Bridge was worth a stop as well, even though there seems some debate over whether it’s a bridge or an arch, or a bit of both.